dankellett/post-config-test/README.md

 Using PR flow, configs can be made in the lower `dev` branch for review, and a PR and push to `main` would publish the changes.

-Another trigger strategy is to trigger off long lived branches that represent each environment.
+NOTE: An alternate trigger strategy is to trigger off long lived branches that represent each environment.
 This works well when configs aren't different between environments.

 ## Getting Started
 1. Create a folder with a name that matches a tenant name